 For this recipe, I recommend you use plain old Russet potatoes.
-These are the type of potato typically sold in grocery stores.
+These are the type of potatoes typically sold in grocery stores.
 Russet potatoes have a higher starch content and this helps keep the structure of this recipe.
 If you don’t have any Russets, I would try another white potato such as Atlantic, Snowden, Dakota Pearl, Superior, Kennebec, Shepody, Cal White and Pike.
 My second choice would be one of the yellow potatoes like a Yukon Gold, Innovator, Yukon Gem, Keuka Gold or Satina.
 I would not make this dish with a red potato, we can do all sorts of things with a red potato, they aren’t starchy enough for this dish.

 Variations on this recipe for Scalloped Potatoes